Hej :3

 Freja (Freyja, Freya) - Freya is one of the major Goddesses of Norse Mythology.

 Equal in prowess to Thor, Freya is nearly the equal of Odin, the Allfather.
 The northern Europeans called their lusty Goddess Freya (pronounced fray'ya), which means, "mistress", and gave her name to the sixth day of the week, Friday.
 Freya – also Freyja or Freia – is the daughter of Niord and sister of Frey.
 She is one of the Vanir but came out of Vanaheim to live with the Aesir along with her father and brother.
 Her hall, Sessrumnir, is built in the field of Folkvang in Asgard, the realm of the Gods.
+She is the Goddess of Love and Beauty, one of the original fertility goddesses of the region.
+Patron of young lovers, Freya is viewed as a force for good in the world – protector of the weak, healer, granter of magic and source of love and peace.
+She listens to the prayers of men and women seeking love and helps them when she can.

 Beautiful, blue-eyed, golden-haired – Freya generally appears as the most desirable woman in the Nine Realms.
 She always wears Brisingamen, a wonderful necklace made from gold and amber that she received from dwarves.
 Often appearing unclothed to her followers, she is always described as the most beautiful of women.